huiyuchen708/FaceShield/README.md

 Welcome to *DeepfakeBench*, your one-stop solution for deepfake detection!
 Here are some key features of our platform:

-> ✅ **Unified Platform**: *DeepfakeBench* presents the first comprehensive benchmark for deepfake detection, resolving the issue of lack of standardization and uniformity in this field.
+> 📌 **Unified Platform**: *DeepfakeBench* presents the first comprehensive benchmark for deepfake detection, resolving the issue of lack of standardization and uniformity in this field.
 >
-> ✅ **Data Management**: *DeepfakeBench* provides a unified data management system that ensures consistent input across all detection models.
+> 📌 **Data Management**: *DeepfakeBench* provides a unified data management system that ensures consistent input across all detection models.
 >
-> ✅ **Integrated Framework**: *DeepfakeBench* offers an integrated framework for the implementation of state-of-the-art detection methods.
+> 📌 **Integrated Framework**: *DeepfakeBench* offers an integrated framework for the implementation of state-of-the-art detection methods.
 >
-> ✅ **Standardized Evaluations**: *DeepfakeBench* introduces standardized evaluation metrics and protocols to enhance the transparency and reproducibility of performance evaluations.
+> 📌 **Standardized Evaluations**: *DeepfakeBench* introduces standardized evaluation metrics and protocols to enhance the transparency and reproducibility of performance evaluations.
->
-> ✅ **Extensive Analysis and Insights**: *DeepfakeBench* facilitates an extensive analysis from various perspectives, providing new insights to inspire the development of new technologies.

 ---

->  😊 **FaceShield Updates:**
+## 😊 **FaceShield Updates**
->
-> [Y] 20/09/2025: *First version pre-released for this open source code.*
+> ✅ 20/09/2025: *First version pre-released for this open source code.*
 ---

 <font size=4><b> Table of Contents </b></font>